 Oh, and, though we didn't get a chance to stop by ourselves, the line out the door at Gelateria La Mongolfiera made clear it was a local favorite for gelato.

 Dinner at Barboglio di Gaioncelli

 By far, our favorite dinner was the tasting menu at Barboglio di Gaioncelli.
-Yes, this is a highly respected winery but the restaurant is equally noteworthy.
-It was a higher end experience worthy of a Michelin star with white tablecloths, impeccable service, and their sparkling wines paired with the meal.
-Each course was exceptional but the pastas were our favorites; so much so that I recerated their Franciacorta risotto as soon as I got home.
+It was a higher end experience worthy of a Michelin star with white tablecloths, impeccable service, and their Italian sparkling wines paired with the meal.
+Each course was exceptional but the pastas were our favorites; so much so that I recreated their Franciacorta risotto as soon as I got home.
 If you go, know that it's really hidden on back roads and cell service can be spotty so you'll want reliable directions (or a driver).

 Stay at Relais Mirabella

 While the decor is a bit more traditional than I personally like, the location, service, and pretty much everything else was fabulous at Relais Mirabella.
 The hotel is set on a hill with one of the best views in the area, so you have a panorama of Lake Iseo, Monte Isola, and the bogs.
 The staff was beyond kind and they paid attention to every single detail, including the fact I liked a dry cappuccino at breakfast and a Campari Spritz for aperitivo.
 My only regret is that we didn't get more free time to spend on property because the pool looked divine and the restaurant supposedly has some of the best food in the area.